Nerdy-Thanos/Msc-Project-2.5D-Image-Generation/README.md

 This generates a video file that shows the image with the depth parallax effect

 # Acknowledgements
-Parts of the code was adopted from the folllwing sources
+Parts of the code were adopted from the folllwing sources
 - [DCGAN pytorch tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html)
 - [Projected GANs converge faster](https://github.com/autonomousvision/projected_gan)
 - [Depth Estimation with stereo matching](https://github.com/ibaiGorordo/PyTorch-High-Res-Stereo-Depth-Estimation)